oktadev/okta-blog/_source/_posts/2022-09-18-spring-boot-jetty-update.md

 {% include setup/cli.md type="web" framework="Okta Spring Boot Starter" loginRedirectUri="https://oidcdebugger.com/debug,http://localhost:8080/login/oauth2/code/okta" %}

 The Okta CLI will create an OIDC Web App in your Okta Org.
 It will add the redirect URIs you specified and grant access to the `Everyone` group.
-You will see output like the following when it’s finished:
+You will see output like the following when it's finished:

 ```
 Okta application configuration has been written to: